crystal-wolfer/trade-vault-project/README.md

 6. Start the server:
     ```bash
-    npm start
+    node server.js
     ```

 ## Usage

 To use the application, follow the installation steps above and ensure both the client and server are running.
 Navigate to `http://localhost:5173` in your browser to access the TradeVault platform.
+The platform comes with 3 preseeded accounts:
+- peter@abv.bg; 123456
+- george@abv.bg; 123456
+- admin@abv.bg; admin

 ## Features